Professional/Short course Disease, Diagnosis and Monitoring

 On successful completion of this level 7 (Masters level) module, you will be able to:

-- critically evaluate biomedical data in the investigation and diagnosis of disease and discuss the origin and effects of an abnormal biochemical profiles
+- critically evaluate biomedical data in the investigation and diagnosis of disease and discuss the origin and effects of abnormal profiles.

 Structure